Does everything really ‘happen for a reason’?

 I prefer to think not.
 I like to believe we are in a causal universe, for sure, where one thing can affect another.

-If we are mindful of karma, then we can focus on our thoughts, choices, and actions to help influence intended outcomes for the better.
+If we are mindful of karma, then we can become more mindful of our thoughts, choices, and actions.
+This will help us to help influence intended outcomes for the better.

 Let me know what you think!